 Carpal tunnel syndrome refers to compression of the medial nerve in the wrist.
-Acute carpal tunnel syndrome can develop following a crush injury, an upper extremity fracture, or a carpal dislocation.
-The more common form is chronic or idiopathic carpal tunnel syndrome, which is categorized by more gradual symptom onset and exacerbated by daily activities (driving, holding a book or phone, etc.).
-Such activities become more difficult due to loss of manual dexterity.
-In addition to pain and paresthesia in the hand, up to one third of patients experience pain and paresthesia in the forearm, elbow, shoulder, and neck.(5,6) Permanent nerve damage occurs in about 1% of cases, resulting in impaired use of the hands.(7)
+Acute carpal tunnel syndrome can develop following events including a crush injury, a distal upper extremity fracture, a gouty attack in the wrist or a carpal dislocation.
+The more common form is chronic or idiopathic carpal tunnel syndrome, which is categorized by more gradual symptom onset often increased by daily activities (driving, holding a book or phone, etc.).
+Such activities may become more difficult due to decreased manual dexterity.
+In addition to paresthesia in the hand, up to one third of patients experience pain and paresthesia in the forearm, elbow, shoulder, and neck.(5,6)